danah326/danah326/README.md

 # 👋 Hi there!

-I’m a senior IT student at King Saud University (Internet of Things and Networks track), and a junior full-stack developer.
+I’m a senior Information Technology (Internet of Things and Networks track) student at King Saud University, and a junior full-stack developer.
 Currently learning Cloud Computing and modern distributed systems.

 ---